About David Noton

 Early 2012 saw the launch of his innovative Chasing the Light Online Magazine, now the f11 Photography Magazine, which David Noton Photography publishes monthly exclusively for his ever growing band of loyal f11 Members.

-In 2012 Canon announced the inclusion of David into its Ambassador Program by designating him an Official Canon Explorer.
+In 2012 Canon announced the inclusion of David into its Ambassador Program by designating him an Official Canon Ambassador.
 David’s third book, The Vision was published in October 2013.
 The same year David was appointed as an official Adobe Influencer.
 In 2014 David was named as an official Manfrotto Ambassador.

 In 2015 David presented his Chasing the Light Road Show to a full house of 450 at the UNESCO World Heritage venue of Cividale del Friuli in north-eastern Italy.